-SIDE LETTER RE: Health Care Premiums -- January, 2019 - January, 2022.
+SIDE LETTER RE: Health Care Premiums -- January 2023 - January 2026.

-The purpose of this letter is to confirm the agreement reached between Universal Studios Hollywood ("USH") and IATSE B192 ("the Union") regarding Health Care Premium rates during the term of the 2019-2022 Collective Bargaining Agreement ("Agreement") as outlined below:
+The purpose of this letter is to confirm the agreement reached between Universal Studios Hollywood ("USH") and IATSE B192 ("the Union") regarding Health Care Premium rates during the term of the 2023-2026 Collective Bargaining Agreement ("Agreement") as outlined below:

-Effective January 1, 2019 through the end of the Agreement on January 31, 2022 the Employer will provide for 90% premium health care coverage for eligible employees and their dependents (including Dental, and Vision).
+Since January 1, 2019, the Employer has been providing for 90% premium health care coverage for eligible employees and their dependents (including Dental, and Vision).
+During negotiations for the 2023-2026 agreement, the Employer agreed to continue to provide for 90% premium health care coverage for eligible employees and their dependents (including Dental, and Vision) for the term of the 2023-2026 agreement.

 Nothing in this side letter will replace or amend any other provisions of Art 34.
-The Employer retains its contractual position of providing for in Article 34 part (a):
+The Employer retains its contractual position of providing for in Article 34(a):